 Finally.
 Finally Paul gets the end of his sermon on how to stand firm.
 Finally, after instructing us to resolve conflicts, rejoice, pray and not worry, he presents the final thing.
 And now, dear brothers and sisters, one final thing.
 Fix your thoughts on what is true, and honorable, and right, and pure, and lovely, … Continue reading Dwell on These Things

 I am a poor sleeper.
 I wake many times a night.
-I started wearing earplugs when I lived in Indonesia because every little sound woke me up — the cry of my sons, the electricity going off or coming back on, critters running across the roof, cats mating in the rafters, kittens mewing in the … Continue reading Present Your Requests
+I started wearing earplugs when I lived in Indonesia because every little sound woke me up—the cry of my sons, the electricity going off or coming back on, critters running across the roof, cats mating in the rafters, kittens mewing in the rafters, or … Continue reading Present Your Requests

 With Mark in Dresden, Germany Last month, I accepted the realization that I am an anxious traveler.
 While I have had the privilege of traversing much of the globe as a child of missionaries and then later as one myself, I was usually accompanied by someone.
 Only four times in my life have I made … Continue reading Do Not Be Anxious

 When I was in college, I had what I called “blah” days.
 For no apparent reason, I felt down and lethargic.
 Looking back, I wish I had explored this more, maybe talked to a counselor, and perhaps it was just hormonal.

 In the BBC movie version* of Pride and Prejudice, Mrs. Bennett is running around in a tizzy because a wealthy gentleman has come to call on her eldest daughter in the early morning.
 Because she is not dressed yet, she says to her mother, “Let Kitty [her younger sister] go down.
 She’s forwarder than any … Continue reading Hang Gentleness!

 A "Same Mind" Example